TheHive-Project/TheHiveDocs/admin/configuration.md

      tags = ["tag1", "tag2"]
     }

-    # MISP purpose define is this MISP can be used to import events (ImportOnly), export case (ExportOnly) or both (ImportAndExport)
+    # MISP purpose defines if this instance can be used to import events (ImportOnly), export cases (ExportOnly) or both (ImportAndExport)
-    # default is ImportAndExport
+    # Default is ImportAndExport
     purpose = ImportAndExport
   }